 To be eligible for these scholarships, you must have completed a minimum of 21 hours in anthropology and 96 hours of overall course work by the end of the semester during which you apply.
 You also must maintain a minimum overall grade point average of 3.0.

 Several Troyer Grants up to $300 are available annually to qualifying anthropology students for professional development.
 These grants are intended to help defer expenses for research and presentations at conferences.
 Receipts must accompany any grant fund reimbursement; please submit these to Heidi Stigall.
 Also, a travel authorization MUST BE APPROVED BY THE DEAN'S OFFICE FOUR (4) DAYS BEFORE ANY TRAVEL BEGINS IN ALL CIRCUMSTANCES.
 To apply, complete and submit the Troyer Grant Application.
-Please submit grant form on or before April 1 of of the current year.
+Please submit grant form on or before April 1 of of the current academic year.

 For more information about these awards, contact us or fill out an application.